 This is the same as yesterday, but in a different direciton.
 The other one started at the A end of the alphabet, and this one starts at the Z end.
 They both have excerpts on, so you can decide what interests you before you open it up.

 - Zen – HaikuThought it was Sankrit, But from Japanese it came, To English one day.
-Into Japanese, It came from Middle Chinese, … Read more
+Into Japanese, It came from Middle Chinese,… Read more: Zen – Haiku

 - You, Stephen King, and J. K. RowlingThey’ve both written epic fantasy series and they both inspire me.
-I’m not sure if I want to write a … Read more
+I’m not sure if I want to write a… Read more: You, Stephen King, and J. K. Rowling

 - Yesterday – HaikuYesterday has passed, And today is almost gone, And tomorrow’s next.